Fantaghirò (film series): Reboot

 A reboot television series, titled Fantaghirò: La Regina dei Due Regni (Fantaghirò: The Queen of Two Kingdoms), was announced as in development in late February 2021 by Leone Film Group's Lotus Production, to be produced by Gianni Romoli and directed by Nicola Abbatangelo.
 Abbotangelo said, "It is not a remake and I am treating it with gloves starting from the original fairy tale to reach the hearts of many people today.
 It has to be a story of now and it has to be contextualized."
 Albeit it is unknown who may replace them as Fantaghiro and The Black Witch, Martinez and Nielsen are rumored to return in the other roles.
 The reboot will be released on Disney Plus.
-The original series' director Bava commented: "I read it in the newspapers a few months ago, nobody told me about it and nobody he asked me to cooperate.
-If they want to make a great Italian production, that's fine, but if they want to re-propose the same characters, that was our lot, also because Calvino's fairy tale is only 4 pages long."
+The original series' director Bava commented: "I read it in the newspapers a few months ago, nobody told me about it and nobody asked me to cooperate.
+If they want to make a great Italian production, that's fine, but if they want to re-propose the same characters, that was our lot because Calvino's fairy tale is only 4 pages long."